Commodore64128/C64_ACCESS_Spreadsheet/README.md

 - Hardcopy to printer (tested on MPS801, example included)
 - Ability to change background colour and display significant digits
 - Online command help
+- Other stuff I can't rememeber (it was 30-odd years ago)

 ## Getting Started